NJasp/fpga-theremin/README.md

-# fpga-theremin
+# Fpga-Theremin
-theremin made with fpga board and rtos
+Theremin made with an FPGA board and UC/OS2 and NIOS